 I’m going to get the obvious one out of the way right away, you need to niche down.

-This means finding a branch or topic and creating videos for that specific audience.
+This means finding a channel niche and creating videos for that specific audience.
 If you’re passionate about house plants, make videos about plant care, DIY house planters, house plant ideas, tips, lighting, etc.

 There are over 1.7 million searches on YouTube for house plants, if that’s your thing, you can be the top YouTuber that people watch and come to for advice.

 What niching down really gives you is a base to work from.
 You have related videos for YouTube to help gauge your content, you will get viewers that are interested in more of your content (than say if you made videos on everything under the sun) and your subscribers will be more interested in new videos.

 All of which are important when we consider the next factor.

 2. Learn YouTube SEO

 YouTube is a unique platform; it’s a little bit social, very visual, and very much a search engine.

 Not everything is started through search, but YouTube SEO (Search Engine Optimization) will help your videos get shown in just about every possible place on the platform.

 By optimizing your YouTube videos for search, they’ll be seen by more people in search results, on their recommended feeds, in the next videos section, and even in Google search results.